MichaIng/DietPi-Docs/docs/software/databases.md

     - Username = `root`
     - Password = The same as your root login password, default is `dietpi`

-=== "Configuration"

-    MariaDB configuration file could be found at: `/etc/mysql/my.cnf`.

-    By default, DietPi sets MariaDB configuration to use Unix socket connections.
-This is a fast way to enable local connectivity, comparing with TCP connections[^2].

-    ```
-    [client-server]
-    socket = /run/mysqld/mysqld.sock
-    ```

 ***

 Official documentation: <https://mariadb.org>